If you have a flair for creativity, artistic skill, and great communication ability, a career in graphic design could be a great and lucrative career.

 - Seek paid or unpaid “trial jobs.”
 Do you know anyone who needs design work?
 Maybe you are friends with a business owner who would love an update to her email template or logo and you would offer your services at a discount (or for free) just to get some work for your portfolio.
 Remember that experience is the most important factor most people who hire designers consider.
 If you can get a few jobs to share on a portfolio, you’ll be well on your way to building up your clientele.

 - Create your own portfolio website.
 Also, remember that the internet is a place where you don’t need permission.
 It’s not that difficult to create a simple website with a very-easy to use, low-cost program like Wix where you can showcase your design work (and your own site will also be its own portfolio piece).
+Get a domain name now for your freelance business.

 How do you find graphic design jobs?